Rich-Harris/design-and-code-2/README.md

 * 5% – week 2 presentation
 * 20% – mid-semester assignment and presentation (in teams)
-* 50% – final assignment and presentation
+* 45% – final assignment and presentation

-* 75% – based on homework, attendance, punctuality, attitude
+* 30% – based on homework, attendance, punctuality, blogging, and general attitude

 **Assignment** scores are based on creativity, originality, and technical execution.
 Strive to create interesting, thought-provoking, visually appealing projects that work well on mobile devices.
 (Don't worry, you'll learn how!)
 Plagiarism or any other form of academic dishonesty will be severely penalized.